DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

   windows ping does not do dns lookup when just plain hostname is used</br>
   `ping meh-pc`</br>
   it's a [quirk](https://superuser.com/questions/495759/why-is-ping-unable-to-resolve-a-name-when-nslookup-works-fine/1257512#1257512)
-  of windows ping utility, can be solved by adding dot forcing it to do it</br>
+  of windows ping utility.
+  Can be solved by adding dot, which makes it look like domain name and this forces the dns lookup before pinging</br>
   `ping meh-pc.`</br>

 * **slow ping of a hostname, but fast nslookup on a linux machine**</br>